saintparish4/saintparish4/README.md

 - Integrated ML recommendation APIs driving 35% improvement in user engagement
 - Applied defensive coding practices with comprehensive error handling for system reliability
 - Collaborated across engineering, product, and business stakeholders to implement solutions

 ---

-## 🌱 My Approach

-I engineer with **Kaizen** (continuous improvement) in mind.
-Every commit is an opportunity to write better code, every bug a chance to build more resilient systems, and every user interaction feedback for the next iteration.

-I focus on **systems thinking**—understanding how components interact, optimizing for measurable outcomes, and never losing sight of the end users.
-Whether debugging distributed systems or architecting new features, I prioritize solutions that work in production, not just in theory.

----

 ## 📫 Let's Build Together